Inevitable-debug/ransomware-attack-simulation/README.md

 `2026-04-25 03:45:24: Establishes a connection via TCP between target and host machine`

-`2026-04-25 03:45:27: Attacker duplicates the Infection Monkey process; likely to persist presence in target machine due to various connection requests`
+`2026-04-25 03:45:27: Attacker duplicates the Infection Monkey process with the --multiprocessing-fork command, which suggests the paralellisation of worker subprocesses in orchestrating the attack`

 `2026-04-25 03:45:44: Attacker runs a loop to check whether an infection monkey process (PID 8612) is still running: if it's not, delete the monkey infection exe.`